If you decide to stay longer in Prague, then it is good to look for a long-term apartment.

-- Expats.cz features thousands flats listings realestate.expats.cz
+- Expats.cz features thousands of flats listings real estate.ex-pats.cz

-There is now a reliable housing agency in Prague which can find centrally-located apartments at reasonable cost.
+There is now a reliable housing agency in Prague that can find centrally-located apartments at a reasonable cost.
 Students are advised to share the cost of the apartment with two or three roommates.
 No long-term lease needs to be signed.
 For students who are interested in this option, please consult the agency websites:

 Average prices of apartments in Prague

-One room apartment from 7000 CZK
+One-room apartment from 7000 CZK

-One bedroom apartment + kitchen from 8000 to 15 000 CZK
+One-bedroom apartment + kitchen from 8000 to 15 000 CZK

 Double bedroom from 11000 to 16 000 CZK